cjspurgeon/Outcomes-Prep-2/P01-Resume/content.md

 The more your resume speaks directly to job descriptions, the better.

 # Upload it!
-Once you complete your resume, upload it your Make School portfolio.
+Once you complete your resume, add it to the course tracker.

-Remember to check all the "Mark As Complete" boxes within this web tutorial.
+# [Click Next Section]